How Do I Use FLCs to Strengthen Institutional Assessment?

 With their emphasis on deep learning experiences, FLCs are able to explore assessment in a comprehensive manner, addressing the concerns of both administrators focusing on accreditation and of instructors concentrating on student learning.

-Find out how you can use an FLC to improve assessment on your campus with How Do I Use FLCs to Strengthen Institutional Assessment?, a Magna 20-Minute Mentor.
-Presenter Milton Cox draws on his extensive experience as an FLC program director working side by side with university assessment colleagues to show you how working with an FLC can help your college or university do far more than receive accreditation.
+Find out how you can use an FLC to improve assessment on your campus with How Do I Use FLCs to Strengthen Institutional Assessment?
+The program presenter draws on his extensive experience to show you how working with an FLC can help your college or university do far more than receive accreditation.

 It can help you transform your campus into a learning institution.